-Join Robert Smallwood for an in-depth discussion in this video Policy development, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Policy development, part of Learning Information Governance.

 - [Voiceover] Policy development…for information governance programs.…You're going to need to redraw policies…across a variety of aspects of your organization…to implement a successful information governance program.…Those policies should be drafted…to be technology neutral as much as possible.…For instance,…all confidential information must be encrypted…before transmitting outside the organization.…That's technology neutral.…It wouldn't have to be updated very frequently.…But we'll go into depth a little more.…